simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Thu 30 May : Add RenderDelegate.h
+Thu 30 May : Add RenderDelegate.h
+Thu 30 May : Don't invalidate pixelShaders from Effect: RenderPlatform is responsible for this.
+Thu 30 May : Fix for buoyancy objects not sampling the surface at the correct location.
+Also contains a couple of minor fixes, and a temporary fix for DX12 not seeing the profile buffer offset and direction arrays
+Thu 30 May : Fix for OpenGL SFX compilation.
+New SfxConfig parameter: identicalIOBlocks.
+Wed 29 May : Update Unity plugin api to new structs.
+Wed 29 May : water.sfx compiles for Vulkan.
+Wed 29 May : Update ExternalTexture definition and add full ExternalTexture structs to RenderFrameStruct, more robust for different API's.
+Tue 28 May : Add sfxb shader bins.
+Tue 28 May : Fix broken effect shader load.
+Tue 28 May : Wrap up shader binaries in sfxb for Vulkan and D3D12.
 Tue 28 May : Shader binaries lumped together in sfxb file - if -w is used in sfx.exe.
 Mon 27 May : PS4 API update and build fix.
 Mon 27 May : Delayed destruction for effects to prevent destroying in-use API objects when recompiling.
 Update skylight struct.